 - MRPC for pion identification: 50 super-modules, each of which contains 3 MRPC modules.
 There are totally 1650 strips and 3300 readout channels, covering an area of 10 m2.
 Timing resolution is better than 100 ps.
 Kaon suppression is about 20:1 for momentum < 2.5 GeV and photon suppression is as high as 10:1.
 Works at a high rate up to 10 KHz/cm2. - MRPC for kaon identification: Same as above but with better than 30 ps resolution.

-A summary of the detector requirements of all approved experimental programs is given in Table 7.
-The key parameters of the approved programs are in Table 8.
-The experimental setup of PVDIS, SIDIS-3He, SIDIS-proton and J/ψ are shown in the next few subsections.
+A summary of the detector requirements of all approved experimental programs is given in Table 8.
+The experimental setup of PVDIS, SIDIS-3He, SIDIS-proton and J/ψ are described and shown in the next few subsections.